-- Autonomous City of Buenos Aires committed to reduce its Community emissions by 30% by 2030 compare to 2008 emission level.
+- The Autonomous City of Buenos Aires has committed to reduce its Community emissions by 30% by 2030 compared to 2008 emission level.

 - The target is going to be reached by activities in Stationary energy, Transport and Waste management sectors.